BrynMcKerracher/TapeWorm/README.md

 ## Installation
 ### Pre-compiled Binaries
 Pre-compiled binaries for both
 Windows and Linux exist under the [releases](https://github.com/BrynMcKerracher/TapeWorm/releases) tab.
-It's recommended you use the latest release whenever possible.
+It's recommended you use the latest release.

 ### Manual
 You can also build the project from source using `Make`/`CMake` in the [usual way](https://cmake.org/cmake/help/book/mastering-cmake/chapter/Getting%20Started.html).